Data visualization for everyone: Meet the new chart block

 We built visualizations on top of Vega-Lite, an interactive implementation of the widely popular grammar of graphics principles.
 Our new chart configuration follows the core structure of this framework, but not precisely to the letter.
 When it makes sense, we abstract away complexity to provide a more user-friendly experience.

-Creating a combined bar chart with multiple measures requires pretty complex configuration of options in Vega-Lite.
+Creating a combined bar chart with multiple measures requires a pretty complex configuration of options in Vega-Lite.
 In the new chart block, we default to this view automatically when you add multiple bar chart layers with different measures.

 Exploratory charts can be configured using the